artela-network/artela-docs/docs/develop/node/testnet-setup/index.md

 ## 4. The genesis account

-In the process of generating the testnet, each validator node has a corresponding EOA (Externally Owned Account) account with the encryption algorithm `eth_secp256k1`, which is written into the `genesis.json` file.
+In the process of generating the betanet, each validator node has a corresponding EOA (Externally Owned Account) account with the encryption algorithm `eth_secp256k1`, which is written into the `genesis.json` file.
 Additionally, `5e21 aartela` have been deposited into each account.
 The key.info of each account is stored in

 `~/.artelad/config/keyring-test/node<validator_number>.json`.